Potato Kugel Cups – Passover Recipe

 For serving, I removed them from the pan, and arranged them on a serving platter, surrounded by lettuce leaves and carrot shavings, as in this picture of a single serving.

-If you noticed, I placed a sheet of Aluminum Foil under my muffin pan, to catch any oil drippings spilling out of the cups, because I overfilled them, and my oven would have been a mess.
+I placed a sheet of Aluminum Foil under my muffin pan, to catch any oil drippings spilling out of the cups, since I overfilled them, so my oven would have turn into a royal mess.

 - 6 large potatoes (I used Russet Baking Potatoes - they are less watery), grated on a large eye grater, or food processor